 Mobile broadband can be accessed with a number of devices, including mobile phones, mobile dongles, MiFi units and data cards.
 Dongles are USB-compatible and plug into the laptop, PC or device.

-Mobile broadband providers:
+Mobile broadband providers

-Who is mobile broadband for?
+Who is it for?

 Advantages of mobile broadband: